Discover more from Where on Planet Earth

 Bars & Live Music

 Encanto Cantina.
-Excellent live music some days of the week.
+Live music some days of the week.
 Check their instagram.
-We love the band Los Brockolis and they often play here.

 Batey.
 Live music and art almost every night of the week.
 Great mojitos too.